Quantum loop algebras and l-root operators: Introduction

 The lack of such operators ``$x_{A_{i,a}}^\pm$'' in $\uqlg$ is a problem.
-On the one hand it makes it hard to use algebraic techniques to prove statements about $q$-characters: for example, the combinatorial Frenkel-Mukhin algorithm \cite{FM} is \emph{believed} to yield the correct $q$-character for a much larger class of representations than the class for which one can currently \emph{prove} that it does so.
+On the one hand it makes it hard to use algebraic techniques to prove statements about $q$-characters: for example, the combinatorial Frenkel-Mukhin algorithm \cite{FM} is believed to yield the correct $q$-character for a much larger class of representations than the class for which one can currently prove that it does so.
 At the same time it means that the combinatorial structure the $q$-character -- which is in some sense elegant and sparse, certainly when compared to that of the usual formal character -- can in practice be hard to lift to the level of representation theory.
 Ideally, one would like to have a general procedure to go from the $q$-character of a representation to an explicit $\ell$-weight basis, and for that one needs raising/lowering operators adapted to the $\ell$-weight decomposition.

-In the present work, it is argued that this obstruction can be circumvented by working with representations, not of $\uqlg$, but of a new algebra $\alg$ whose raising/lowering operators act with definite $\ell$-weight by construction. $\alg$ will be defined in such a way that there is a homomorphism of algebras $\uqlg\to \alg$, allowing $\alg$-modules to be pulled back to recover $\uqlg$-modules.
-We work not with $\cc$ directly but with subcategories $\cc_\P$ (see Definition \ref{cpdef}) whose objects have $q$-characters lying in $\Z[Y_{i,a}^{\pm 1}]_{i\in I,a\in \P_i}$, where $(\P_i)_{i\in I}$ are arbitrary finite subsets of $\Cx$.
-Given any finite collection of finite-dimensional representations there always exists a choice of $\P$ such that they all belong to $\cc_\P$; to this extent, to study finite-dimensional representations it suffices to study such subcategories.
-(Particular categories of this form played a prominent role recently in \cite{HernandezLeclerc}.)
+In the present work, it is argued that this obstruction can be circumvented by working not with $\uqlg$ directly, but rather with a new algebra $\alg$ whose raising/lowering operators act with definite $\ell$-weight by construction. $\alg$ will be defined in such a way that there is a homomorphism of algebras $\uqlg\to \alg$, allowing $\alg$-modules to be pulled back to recover $\uqlg$-modules.